Vinicius de Moraes: Death and legacy

-Moraes was a chain smoker and alcoholic who said, O uísque é o melhor amigo do homem—é o cão engarrafado ("Whiskey is man's best friend, it's the dog in a bottle"), After a long period of poor health, which included several visits to rehabilitation clinics, he died at his home in Rio de Janeiro on 9 July 1980, at the age of 66, in the company of his ninth wife, Gilda de Queirós Mattoso, and the faithful Toquinho.
+Moraes was a chain smoker and alcoholic who said, "O uísque é o melhor amigo do homem—é o cão engarrafado" ("Whiskey is man's best friend, it's the dog in a bottle"), After a long period of poor health, which included several visits to rehabilitation clinics, he died at his home in Rio de Janeiro on 9 July 1980, at the age of 66, in the company of his ninth wife, Gilda de Queirós Mattoso, and the faithful Toquinho.
 He is buried in Rio de Janeiro's Cemitério São João Batista.

 In 2006, Moraes was posthumously reinstated to the Brazilian diplomatic corps.
-In February 2010, Brazil's lower house, the Camara dos Deputados, approved his posthumous promotion to Ambassador.
+In February 2010, Brazil's lower house, the Camara dos Deputados, approved his posthumous promotion to ambassador.

 In December 2014, following a three-week public vote, the mascot of the 2016 Summer Olympics was named after him.

-In 2019, singer Mart'nália released an album paying tribute to Vinicius' work.
-The album won the Latin Grammy for Best Samba/Pagode Album.
+In 2019, singer Mart'nália released an album paying tribute to Vinicius' work, which won the Latin Grammy for Best Samba/Pagode Album.